MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-about-planning-functionality.md

 - Use the **Calculate Plan** batch job.
 This calculates a replenishment plan for items and stockkeeping units that have been set up with a replenishment system of **Purchase** or **Transfer**.
 When you use this batch job, the program automatically fills in the **Action Message** field with a suggestion for an action you can take to replenish the item.
 This could be increasing the item quantity on an existing order or creating a new order, for example.

 - If you have used the **Calculate Plan** batch job from the **Planning Worksheet** page to calculate a replenishment plan, you can use the **Carry Out Action Message** batch job to copy purchase and transfer order proposals from the planning worksheet to the requisition worksheet.
-This is practical if separate users are responsible for handling works orders and purchase/transfer orders.
+This is practical if separate users are responsible for handling production orders and purchase/transfer orders.

 - You can use the **Drop Shipment** action to fill in the requisition worksheet lines.
 This action uses the **Get Sales Orders** batch job to determine the sales order lines that you want to designate for a drop shipment.